 Why is employee monitoring software important?

-This type of employee tracking can be beneficial to organizations for a number of reasons.
-Namely, the move to offsite work due to the pandemic has left many businesses without a way to ensure that employees are spending their time on assignments and tasks as needed, rather than spending time on social media or leisure activities.
+This type of employee tracking software can be beneficial to organizations for a number of reasons.
+Namely, the move to offsite work due to the pandemic has left many businesses without a way to ensure employees are spending their time on assignments and tasks as needed rather than spending time on social media or leisure activities.

 There are a number of ways businesses can use this software to ensure employee time is appropriately spent and productivity is maximized; they can track the location of a user’s PC, remotely view an employee’s desktop, and see what websites have been accessed, among other monitoring techniques.

 Employee monitoring software can also better secure corporate intellectual property, as alerts can be received by those in admin positions if a worker engages in suspicious activity, such as transferring files off of a company server onto another device.
 Receiving these types of notifications can save an enterprise a lot of time and money when trying to recoup lost or stolen IP in the long run.